 Which means that…

-We should note however…
+We should note, however…

-That while these life insurance policies can be very helpful to those who can’t qualify for any other “type” of life insurance coverage, they do tend to be a bit “pricey” dollar for dollar when compared to other types of life insurance policies and will generally only allow an individual to purchase up to 25,000 dollars in coverage which may not make it worth it to some individuals.
+While these life insurance policies can be beneficial to those who can’t qualify for any other “type” of life insurance coverage, they do tend to be a bit “pricey” dollar for dollar when compared to different types of life insurance policies and will generally only allow an individual to purchase up to 25,000 dollars in coverage which may not make it worth it to some individuals.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance”?

 i need help my son has ALS i want to insure him